Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Technical approach

 \subsubsection{Annotation}

-The dataset only contains diagnosis labels, but lacked annotations about murmur locations.
-Thus, we manually annotated the segments of when the murmur occurs to derive $\tau_1$ and $\tau_L$ as the murmur start and end (last) times, respectively.
-These are used for the supervised training of the murmur segment predictions.
-Using this segment, we fit a nonlinear function describing the correct murmur shape to the data.
-This provides ground truth estimates of shape parameters $\bm{\theta} = (\bm{\tau},\bm{\pi})$, where $\bm{\tau}$ and $\bm{\pi}$ are time and slope parameters, respectively.
-Details are described later.

-The annotations were performed and verified in consultation with our clinical collaborators who are cardiologists.
+The dataset only had diagnosis labels, so we manually annotated the murmur start $\tau_1$ and end $\tau_L$, respectively.
+Using this segment, we fit a nonlinear function describing the correct murmur shape of each time series instance, described in Section \ref{subsection:formalization-murmur-shapes}.
+The annotations were performed and verified in consultation with our cardiologist collaborators.
 Since it was prohibitively expensive to recruit clinicians as annotators, we trained ourselves (computer scientists) to understand the domain concepts of auscultation and murmurs.
-We took care to minimize annotation errors.
-Two annotators checked the annotations for consistency with each diagnosis as described in Section \ref{sec:murmurs} using time series visualizations of all annotated PCGs.
-Any discrepancy between annotators were reconciled through discussions.
-Our clinical collaborators verified a subset of annotations.
-All mislabeled annotations were corrected.
-Our detailed description of the clinical background demonstrates our acquired domain knowledge.
-Our results (discussed later) suggest that annotation errors were limited, since we demonstrated improved model accuracy for all diagnoses.
+Two annotators checked the annotations for consistency with each diagnosis as described in Section \ref{sec:murmurs} using time series visualizations of all PCGs.